stormchaserroleplaying/stormchaserRPG/Introduction/Credits/index.md

 * RisenZed - Playtesting
 * SansaSnark - Playtesting
 * Sphynxy - Playtesting
-* Trent - Cleric, Druid, Sorcerer and Warlock Talent Branches, Spells, Playtesting
+* Trent - Cleric, Druid, Rangerm Sorcerer and Warlock Talent Branches, Spells, Playtesting

+* Daniel Duane Harcourt (August 1978 — December 2021).
+The Witcher archetype was written in collaboration with and is dedicated to our friend, fellow player, games master and brewer...
+We miss you, Dan.
+Rest in peace.